damscal/urimancy/README.md

 # Urimancy

-*The art of unbreakable references.*
+URI Stores for unbreakable references a.k.a. *The art of unbreakable references.*

 ## Motivation
 Naming things is famously "one of the hard problems" in computer science.